 - better integration with CI systems for automated deployment

 - SQL Azure databases

 Unlike V1 migration scripts, V2 migration scripts don't need to be saved in a separate folder in the repository.
-Instead, they are added to a table-valued function in the database when you commit them.
-For information about how this works behind the scenes, see How V2 migration scripts are used in deployment.
+Instead, when you commit a migration script, it's added to a table-valued function in the database.
+For more information, see How V2 migration scripts are used in deployment.

 What do you think?

 We want to hear what you think about Migrations V2.

 - Suggest and vote for ideas on the SQL Source Control user suggestions forum

 - Discuss the new migrations feature in the Migrations V2 Google group